Henry II of Cyprus

 Henry continued to rule as king of Cyprus, and continued to claim the kingship of Jerusalem as well, often planning to recover the former territory on the mainland.
-He attempted a coordinated military operation in 1299/1300 with Ghazan, the Mongol Ilkhan of Persia, when Ghazan invaded Mameluk territory in 1299 (see Franco-Mongol alliance); he tried to stop Genoese ships from trading with the Mameluks, hoping to weaken them economically; and he twice wrote to Pope Clement V asking for a new crusade.
-His reign in Cyprus was prosperous and wealthy, and he was very much involved with the justice and administration of the kingdom – he had the Haute Cour keep written records for the first time (in Italian or French, rather than Latin), and extended the court's role from a feudal advisory body to a true court responsible for trying and punishing criminals.
+He attempted a coordinated military operation in 1299/1300 with Ghazan, the Mongol ruler of the Ilkhanate, when Ghazan invaded Mamluk territory in 1299; he tried to stop Genoese ships from trading with the Mamluks, hoping to weaken them economically; and he twice wrote to Pope Clement V asking for a new crusade.
+His reign in Cyprus was prosperous and wealthy, and he was very much involved with the justice and administration of the kingdom – he had the High Court keep written records for the first time (in Italian or French, rather than Latin), and extended the court's role from a feudal advisory body to a true court responsible for trying and punishing criminals.
 However, Cyprus was in no position to fulfill his true ambition, the recovery of the Holy Land.
 He suffered from epilepsy, which at times incapacitated him, and his nobles were unsatisfied with him.
 He had his brother Guy, the Constable of Cyprus, put to death in 1303 for conspiring against him.
 In 1306 his brother Amalric, Lord of Tyre, Constable of Jerusalem, conspired with the Templars to remove him from power.
-However, Amalric assumed the title of governor and regent of Cyprus, rather than of King.
+However, Amalric assumed the title of governor and regent of Cyprus, rather than of king.
 Henry was deposed on 26 April 1306 and exiled to Armenia, where King Oshin of Armenia was Amalric's brother-in-law.
 However, upon the murder of Amalric in 1310, Oshin released Henry, who returned to Cyprus and resumed his throne with the aid of the Hospitallers on 26 August 1310, imprisoning many of Amalric's co-conspirators, including their brother Constable Aimery, brother-in-law Balian II of Ibelin, Prince of Galilee, and other relatives of Balian.
 In 1313, he oversaw the dissolution of the Templars in Cyprus and the transfer of their property to the Hospitallers.

-He married Constance of Sicily (1303/1307 - in Cyprus after 19 June 1344), daughter of Frederick III of Sicily and Eleanor of Anjou, at Santa Sophia, Nicosia, on 16 October 1317 but they didn't have any children.
-She later married Leo IV of Armenia and John of Lusignan, titular prince of Antioch.
+He married Constance of Sicily (1303/1307 - in Cyprus after 19 June 1344), daughter of Frederick III of Sicily and Eleanor of Anjou, at the Cathedral of Saint Sophia, on 16 October 1317 but they didn't have any children.

 Henry died on 31 March 1324 at his Villa in Strovolos, near Nicosia, was buried at the Franciscan Church of Nicosia and was succeeded by his nephew Hugh IV.